Robot-In-A-Can/Evebrain-Firmware-ESP8266/README.md

 - Build using `node ./build-web.js`
 - this will take all things in ./web/index.html and blob them
 - blob is stored in src/lib/web.h

+# Add this repo to your Arduino Libraries folder

+## On Linux

+If you are using Snaps to install Arduino on Linux this is ~/snap/arduino/current/Arduino/libraries

+## on Mac

+~/Documents/Arduino/libraries

+## on windows this

+your home dir Documents/Arduino/libraries

+# Write to board

+connect gnd to pin 0

+# Clear board memory

+3.3 to pin 13